Lawlez/dev.lwlx.xyz/md/blog/htb-obfsc4t10n-challenge-writeup.md

 ```

-In his last step this good boy restores the systems registry to its previous state.
+In his last step, this good boy restores the systems registry to its previous state.

 ```vb
 ' Restore the registry to its old state